rcmedeiros/prototypes/mkdocs/date.md

 * If no pattern is specified, ISO 8601 *(`'yyyy-MM-ddTHH:mm:ssZ'`)* is assumed;
 * If no time zone is specified, UTC is assumed;
-* Time zone can also be the word *`local`*, thus assuming the environment local time.
+* Instead of a time zone, you can send **true** to the second parameter, thus assuming the environment local time.

 ```typescript
 const d = new Date(Date.UTC(2018, 5, 9, 16, 0, 30, 95));